P-p-H-d/mlib/README.md

 The CMP operator is used to perform the total ordering of the elements.

+The UPDATE operator is used to update an element if the pushed item already exist in the container.
+The default behavior will overwrite the recorded value with the new one.

 It shall be done once per type and per compilation unit.
 It also define the iterator rbtree\_it\_##name##\_t and its associated methods as "static inline" functions.